TimNiklasWitte/AlphaCandy/README.md

 python3 ReplayMemory.py
 ```

-It initialize a Replay Memory with 500.000 samples.
+It initializes a Replay Memory with 500.000 samples.
 It creates the following files `states_500000`, `actions_500000`, `next_states_500000` and
 `rewards_500000`.
-These files will be loaded by the `ReplayMemory.py` when `Training.py` is launched.
+These files will be loaded by the `ReplayMemory.py` script when `Training.py` is launched.

-After `ReplayMemory.py` was launched, `Training.py` must be started.
+After `ReplayMemory.py` is launched, `Training.py` must be started.

 ```
 python3 Training.py
 ```

 The DQN will be trained.
-Note that, the ReplayMemory has a capacity (maximal amount of training samples) of 1,000,000.
+Note that the ReplayMemory has a capacity (maximum amount of training samples) of 1,000,000.

 #### PPO